niafajota/niafajota/README.md

   <li>🧠 Clinical (Neuro)psychology enthusiast at heart</li>
 </ul>

+If you're open to collaborating on a project, reach out on <a href="https://www.linkedin.com/in/niafajota">LinkedIn</a>

 <!--
 **niafajota/niafajota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.